Effects of resource competition on evolution and adaptive radiation: Introduction

 \section{Introduction}

-The processes of speciation and adaptive radiation (AR) play a crucial role in the life evolution and appearance of infatuating diversity of life forms on Earth.
-AR can exist at various levels of taxonomy and periods of history.
-It starts from last unified common ancestor (LUCA) originating the fundamental current domains Archaea, Bacteria, and Eukarya.
-Then one can pass to the Cambrian explosion when the all principal body plans of currently living animals were founded.
-The noticeable event is the mammalia AR at the time approx 100 million years ago (mya).
-Finally, the most attracted by the humanity and potentially the most comprehensively studied example of evolution and speciation is the evolution of \textit{Homo} genus and related forms since approx. 3 mya to now-days.
-The essential part of evolution and AR is the competition between close in ecology species or even between the populations recently subjected to the reproductive isolation.
-This process can be described only as a coalescence of population dynamics (with crucial role of competition for the resources) and dynamics of fitness due to mutations and natural selection pressure.
-With recent outstanding progress in our knowledge of evolution from the ''fossil record'' and genetics, the appropriate mathematical tools and models are highly desired.
+The processes of speciation and adaptive radiation (AR) play crucial roles in evolution and the appearance of diversity of life forms on Earth.
+AR exists at various levels of taxonomy and periods of natural history.
+It starts from the last unified common ancestor (LUCA) that originated the fundamental current domains Archaea, Bacteria, and Eukarya.
+Another example of AR is the Cambrian explosion when all the principal body plans of currently living animals were founded.
+Another noticeable example is the AR in mammals after the Cretaceous–Paleogene extinction event.
+Finally, the most comprehensively studied example of evolution and speciation is the evolution of the \textit{Homo} genus and related forms since approximately 3 million years to the present day.
+One essential aspect of evolution and speciation is the competition between ecologically close species or even between subpopulations recently subjected to reproductive isolation.
+This process can only be described by taking into account both population dynamics (with a crucial role of resource competition) and fitness dynamics due to mutations and natural selection pressure.
+To support the recent outstanding progress in our knowledge of evolution from the so-called fossil record, genome and morphological analyses of living organisms, and paleogenomics, appropriate mathematical tools and models are highly desired.